GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."
+Quote of the day : "Computers do what you tell them, not what you want."

 ### My freelance developer site creation